Red Sparowes: History

 Red Sparowes formed in 2003 as a side project for its members.
-They signed to Neurot Recordings, Neurosis' record label.
+They signed to Neurot Recordings, Neurosis's record label.
 They recorded some demos for their debut album, and this led to tours with The Dillinger Escape Plan and Made Out of Babies in 2004.
 The debut was recorded in May 2004 by engineer Desmond Shea, with the resulting sound in the vein of guitarists Bryant Clifford Meyer and Jeff Caxide's band Isis, Chicago post-rock/metal outfit Pelican, as well as bands as varied as Sonic Youth and The Cure.
 Members Jeff Caxide and Dana Berkowitz relocated in late 2004, thus forcing them out of the band.
+They were replaced by Andy Arahood on guitar and bass, and David Clifford on drums.

 Red Sparowes' first studio album, At the Soundless Dawn, was released in February 2005, following Clifford Meyer's Isis in their initial tours in support of Panopticon.
 Shortly after this release, a split 12" album was released with Gregor Samsa.
 The Red Sparowes side contained the second track from At the Soundless Dawn, "Buildings Began to Stretch Wide Across the Sky, And the Air Filled with a Reddish Glow," as well as a track recorded during the album's recording sessions with guitar by Michael Gallagher of Isis, initially only available on the Japanese release of the album.
 Following the release of the album, the band headlined a tour in Europe and participated in an American tour with Pelican, Big Business and Breather Resist.
 After touring the band released their follow-up record, Every Red Heart Shines Toward the Red Sun, in 2006.
 This release was followed by more touring of North America and Europe, including shows in the US with Nick Cave and the Bad Seeds.